 The anorectum receives both sympathetic and parasympathetic nerves.
 The sympathetic nerves originate from thoracolumbar segments and unite below the inferior mesenteric artery to form the inferior mesenteric plexus.
 Injury to these nerves results in retrograde ejaculation and infertility in men.
 These fibers then descend to the superior hypogastric plexus located on the sacral promontory just inferior to the aortic bifurcation.
 These purely sympathetic fibers bifurcate and descend as the hypogastric nerves.
 Parasympathetic fibers from S2, S3, and S4 (the nervi erigentes) join the hypogastric nerves in the side wall of the low pelvis, anterolateral to the rectum, to form the inferior hypogastric plexuses.
 Mixed fibers from the plexuses innervate the prostate, rectum, bladder, penis, and internal anal sphincter.
 These autonomic plexuses of the pelvic nerves run around the lateral aspect of the pelvic rim to enter the prostate and seminal vesicles anteriorly.
 The sympathetic innervation of the internal sphincter is motor, while the parasympathetic innervation is inhibitory.
 Injury to the pelvic autonomic nerves during pelvic surgery may result in urinary retention or erectile dysfunction.

 The innervation of the voluntary muscles of the pelvic floor is via direct fibers from S2, S3, and S4 in the pelvis from the sacrum (Fig. 52-1).
 The motor and sensory nerves of the external sphincter are derived from S2, S3, and S4 nerve roots from the sacral plexus and they arrive at the external sphincter via the pudendal nerve around the ischial spine at Alcock’s canal.
-The vagina is closely approximated to ...
+The vagina is closely ...